-For a Multi-Stage Generating Resources, the dollar cost per feasible transition associated with a given MSG Configuration as registered in the Transition Matrix.
+For a Multi-Stage Generating Resource, the dollar cost per feasible transition from a given MSG Configuration to a higher MSG Configuration when the resource is already On.
+Transition Cost must be non-negative.

 * * *

-- Use-Limited Resource
+- Use-Limited Capacity

-A resource that, due to design considerations, environmental restrictions on operations, cyclical requirements, such as the need to recharge or refill, or other non-economic reasons, is unable to operate continuously.
-This definition is not limited to Resource Adequacy Resources.
-A Use-Limited Resource that is a Resource Adequacy Resource must also meet the definition of a Resource Adequacy Resource.
+Capacity with limitations or restrictions on its operation established by statute, regulation, ordinance, court order, or design considerations that cannot be optimized by the appropriate CAISO commitment process This definition is not limited to capacity of Resource Adequacy Resources.
+Use-Limited Capacity of a resource that is a Resource Adequacy Resource must also comply with all applicable Resource Adequacy tariff provisions.